 Nutritional Sciences and Toxicology, University of California, Berkeley

-David Moore is a professor of Molecular and Cellular Biology and Human Genetics at Baylor College of Medicine, where he studies the functions of members of the nuclear hormone receptor superfamily.
-This superfamily includes the well-known steroid and thyroid hormone receptors, along with a number of other proteins whose function is not known.
+David Moore is a professor in the Department of Nutritional Sciences and Toxicology at the University of California, Berkeley, where he studies the diverse functions of members of the nuclear hormone receptor superfamily in health and disease.
+This superfamily includes the well-known steroid and thyroid hormone receptors, along with a larger number of proteins termed orphan receptors whose functions and cognate hormones were initially not known.

 Moore's work has identified compounds that regulate the activity of several of the newer members of this family and elucidated their function.
 These studies have revealed that one of these new receptors, called CAR, functions in a chemical defense response that protects the body from potentially toxic foreign compounds, and may also be involved in the management of endogenous toxic products.

 Moore has also characterized the functions of two other receptors, FXR and SHP, in cholesterol metabolism and identified a natural product that lowers LDL cholesterol levels as a specific FXR antagonist.